VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What kind of CNN architectures for classification do you know?
+LeNet-5 architecture is perhaps the most widely known CNN architecture.
+It was created by Yann LeCun in 1998 and widely used for written digits recognition (MNIST).
+Here is the LeNet-5 architecture.
+We start off with a grayscale image (LeNet-5 was trained on grayscale images), with a shape of 32×32 x1.

 What is transfer learning?
 How does it work?
 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.